rosecodez/Battleship/Readme.md

 #### Difficulties encountered

 - initially, I wanted to use images for `ship` and `shot` but those can be placed on the gameboard table only with `appendChild` inside the square cell, which made it a bit complicated, since my focus was on building the battleship logic and ai, so I have finally switched to only use` background-color` property;
 - `the most difficult part` of this project was definitely rendering the `2D Array` into the a table directly.
 Maybe my goal was set too high but I actually made it and it works smooth.
-(This stackOverflow helped me lots https://stackoverflow.com/questions/64284979/mapping-2d-array-javascript-into-html-table by Vishnu Shenoy).
-Additional to it I have used an object for the parameters since I have more than two parameters to keep it organzed.
+(This stackOverflow helped me lots [StackOverflow](https://stackoverflow.com/questions/64284979/mapping-2d-array-javascript-into-html-table) by Vishnu Shenoy).
+Additional to it I have used an object for the parameters since I have more than two parameters to keep it organized.
 Thanks to [Carlos](https://github.com/bycdiaz) for the tip!

 #### General overlook of project progress